 - Test the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse at a slow speed.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
-If the braking distance is too long to stop safely, don't use the truck.
+If the braking distance is too long for you, don't use your truck.

-If anything doesn't look, work, or feel right, don't use the truck.
-Report the problem to your supervisor.
+If anything doesn't look, work, feel or sound right, don't use your truck.
+Notify your supervisor.